The Black Knight Financial Services Mortgage Monitor

 Black Knight Financial Services—formerly known as Lender Processing Services—is a vendor for mortgage originators.
 It handles mortgage processing and default management outsourcing.
 As a result, it comes across a wealth of top-down mortgage information that many professionals and analysts use to help make strategic decisions.

-90-day mortgage delinquencies tick up to 6.08% in November
+90-day mortgage delinquencies tick down to 5.44% in October

 In general, mortgage delinquencies are falling as home prices rise and the foreclosure pipeline clears.
-While 6.1% seems low compared to the peak of 10%, the normal level before the housing bubble was between 4% and 5%.
-Better economic times are helping lower delinquencies, but we still have some work to do clearing the foreclosure pipeline.
+While 5.4% seems low compared to the peak of 10%, the normal level before the housing bubble was between 4% and 5%.

 Declining delinquencies are good for non-agency REITs

-Non-agency real estate investment trusts (or REITs) such as PennyMac Mortgage Investment Trust (PMT), Two Harbors Investment (TWO), and Redwood Trust (RWT) take credit risks.
-In contrast, agency REITs that invest in government-guaranteed or government-supported mortgages—such as Annaly Capital Management (NLY) and American Capital Agency (AGNC)—don’t take credit risk.
+Non-agency real estate investment trusts (or REITs) such as PennyMac Mortgage Investment Trust (PMT), Two Harbors Investment Corp.
+(TWO), or Redwood Trust, Inc. (RWT) take credit risks.
+In contrast, agency REITs that invest in government-guaranteed or government-supported mortgages—such as Annaly Capital Management Inc. (NLY) and American Capital Agency Corp.
+(AGNC)—don’t take credit risks.

 Meanwhile, defaults act like prepayments.
 This means that agency REITs have to reinvest at lower rates.
 So, these REITs aren’t completely insensitive to delinquencies.